raktim-mondol/research-workflow-blueprint/README.md

 ## 🎉 Ready to Transform Your Research?

 This framework represents a paradigm shift in how we approach academic research with AI.
-By breaking down complex projects into verifiable steps, you gain:

-- **Control** over the research process
+By breaking down complex projects into verifiable steps, you gain:\n- **Control** over the research process
 - **Confidence** in the quality of AI-generated work
 - **Efficiency** through systematic execution
 - **Quality** through continuous verification